zeldin/Mega99/README.md

 # Mega99

 The Mega99 is a TI-99/4A core for the MEGA65 computer.
+Currently r3
-Currently only r6 boards are supported.
+and r6 boards are supported.

 The core is written from scratch specifically with the MEGA65 as its target.
 It tries to match the timing of the original TI-99/4A as